 )

 All three stages are expressed as streaming tables, making the pipeline incremental end to end.
-Running the pipeline on four manuals from Bosch, Makita, DeWalt, and Milwaukee produces a structured product catalog ready for analysis:
+Running the pipeline on the four product manuals produces a structured product catalog ready for analysis:

-Figure 5: The extraction results table in the Databricks App, showing structured fields extracted from each PDF.
+Figure 5: The extraction results table in the Databricks Apps, showing structured fields extracted from each PDF.

 These results illustrate an important practical consideration: extraction quality correlates directly with the quality of the source document.
-Professional-grade data sheets from Bosch and DeWalt yield complete specifications, while consumer instruction manuals sometimes omit detailed technical data.
-The pipeline handles this appropriately, returning null where data is unavailable rather than generating fabricated values.
+Professional-grade data sheets yield complete specifications, while consumer instruction manuals sometimes omit detailed technical data.
+The pipeline handles this appropriately, returning NULL where data is unavailable rather than generating fabricated values.

 In the absence of ground truth labels, how do we measure whether the extraction is performing well?
 We use MLflow 3 GenAI evaluation with a combination of code-based scorers (checking field completeness and numeric plausibility) and LLM-as-judge scorers (verifying that all values are in English and that extracted manufacturers and model numbers are valid).
 These four scorers run in a single mlflow.genai.evaluate() call: